ENFORCEMENT OF SUPPORT OBLIGATION

 c.

-child support services will commence the first day of the month following the
+services will commence the first day of the month following the date of the

 Procedures: Physical Custody